Our Housebound Service is a free service for people who are permanently unable to get to a library themselves.

 - Prospective housebound residents are interviewed in their own homes to establish eligibility and a reading/listening profile

-- Selections are made by the staff at the Housebound office in the Central library, and are then delivered at six-weekly intervals
+- Selections are made by the staff at the Housebound office, and are then delivered at six-weekly intervals

 - Lists of new stock are produced periodically, and can be supplied on request